-GeoExpress uses quantization to compress a floating point image.
+When you compress a floating point image, GeoExpress uses quantization to compress the image.
 You can create 32-bit floating point images in the MrSID Generation 4 format.

 Quantization is a lossy compression method that reduces the number of pixel values in the image.
 Quantization is necessary for floating point images for two reasons: